federated-learning-experiments/fl-text-models/interim_research_report/README.md

 - The distribution of words.
 As is common with text data, the most common words occur with frequency far greater than the least common words (see [Zipf's Law](https://en.wikipedia.org/wiki/Zipf%27s_law)).
 Therefore, in our experiments, we limit the vocab size to exclude very rare words, accepting that even state of the art language models fail at next word prediction when the next word is rare.

 ### Model Design
-For this interim delivery, we train two neural networks with four layers each and compare train and validation accuracy at each training round for 500 training rounds by sampling 10 training client datasets per round, each with 5000 non-IID text samples from Stack Overflow at maximum, and a total of 10000 validation text samples.
-Each of the two models are trained with the Federated Averaging Algorithm as in [McMahan et. al.](https://arxiv.org/pdf/1602.05629.pdf)  The model architecure is as follows:
+For this interim delivery, we train two neural networks with four layers each and compare train and validation accuracy at each training round for 500 training rounds by sampling 10 training client datasets per round, each with 5,000 non-IID text samples from Stack Overflow at maximum, and a total of 10,000 validation text samples.
+Each of the two models are trained with the Federated Averaging algorithm as in [McMahan et. al.](https://arxiv.org/pdf/1602.05629.pdf)  The model architecure is as follows:

 ![](images/network.png)

 Note in the above that one network starts with a randomly initialized embedding layer while the other starts with [pretrained GloVe embeddings](https://nlp.stanford.edu/projects/glove/) trained on the Wikipedia2015 + Gigaword5 text corpus.
 A majority but not all of the words in the Stack Overflow vocabulary have corresponding GloVe embeddings.
-For this reason, we set this layer to trainable to learn embeddings for words without GloVe representations and fine tune embeddings with existing representations.
+For this reason, we set this layer to trainable to learn embeddings for words without GloVe representations (~10%) and fine tune embeddings with existing representations.

 ### Results
 With the model design for the two networks fixed with the exception of the starting embedding layers, we train the model using the Adam optimizer and Sparse Categorical Crossentropy loss, measuring accuracy including out of vocab and end of sentence tokens after each training round on both the sampled training client datasets and the fixed validation set.
 Note that epochs and training rounds are equivalent as we apply federated averaging after each round as opposed to applying optimization steps on each client dataset for multiple epochs in between training rounds.